-Far-right AfD party may win first German city mayor post in run-off vote
+Far-right AfD party fails to secure first German city mayor post in run-off

 - list 3 of 3German designation of far-right AfD as ‘extremist’ draws US ire

-Candidates from the centre-right Christian Democratic Union and the centre-left Social Democratic Party were eliminated in the first round.
+In the first round of voting on September 21, Strasser received 32.4 percent of the vote and Moller 30.2 percent, while candidates from the centre-right Christian Democratic Union and the centre-left Social Democratic Party were eliminated.

-The election comes three days after the Bundestag, Germany’s parliament, stripped two AfD lawmakers of their parliamentary immunity, with one accused of defamation and the other of making a Nazi salute, which is illegal in Germany.
+The election came three days after the Bundestag, Germany’s parliament, stripped two AfD lawmakers of their parliamentary immunity, with one accused of defamation and the other of making a Nazi salute, which is illegal in Germany.

-Political scientist Jan Philipp Thomeczek, of the University of Potsdam, told the dpa news agency that a victory for Moller would send “a very strong signal” that the anti-immigrant and eurosceptic AfD can succeed in urban areas.
+Ahead of the election, political scientist Jan Philipp Thomeczek, of the University of Potsdam, told the dpa news agency that a victory for Moller would have sent “a very strong signal” that the anti-immigrant and eurosceptic AfD can succeed in urban areas.

 Frankfurt an der Oder is a city in the eastern German state of Brandenburg, located directly on the border with Poland.
 It is distinct from Frankfurt am Main, the much larger financial hub in western Germany.

+It is the fourth-largest city in Brandenburg, with some 57,000 residents.
+The city’s challenges include border checks to and from Poland, immigration and the economy.

-The German Association of Towns and Municipalities says there is currently no AfD-affiliated mayor of a city of significant size anywhere in the country.
+The German Association of Towns and Municipalities said there is currently no AfD-affiliated mayor of a city of significant size anywhere in the country.

 Tim Lochner became mayor of the town of Pirna, near the Czech border, after being nominated for election in 2023 by the AfD, but he is technically an independent.

-An AfD politician, Robert Sesselmann, is the district administrator in the Sonneberg district in Thuringia.
-There are also AfD mayors in small towns in the eastern state of Saxony-Anhalt.
+AfD politician Robert Sesselmann is the district administrator in the Sonneberg district in Thuringia, and there are also AfD mayors in small towns in the eastern state of Saxony-Anhalt.

 The Brandenburg domestic intelligence service in May classified the AfD’s state branch as “confirmed far-right extremist”, a label the party rejects as a politically driven attempt to marginalise it.